Honduras: US asks for extradition of ex-President Juan Orlando Hernandez | DW | 15.02.2022

 While the ministry did not name the politician in question, officials speaking on condition of anonymity told the media the request was for Hernandez.

-Footage of police forces surrounding the former leader's house in capital city Tegucigalpa emerged on social media as well.
+Footage of police forces surrounding the former leader's house in capital city Tegucigalpa emerged on social media too.

-Washington's request for extradition represents a major about-face by the US government, which saw Hernandez as a vital ally in the volatile Central American region during his eight years in power.
+Hernandez, who was once considered a top US ally in the region, ruled the country for eight years.
+Washington's extradition request represents a major blow to the reputation and partnership the US once shared with the former leader.

 Hernandez faces unspecified charges, though he has been implicated in a drug trafficking case in a US federal court and accused of corruption.
 He has repeatedly denied any wrongdoing.